 3.4.8.1 Members shall arrange for its surface observing site, station, system to be inspected at sufficiently frequent intervals to ensure that a high standard of observations is maintained; instruments and all their indicators are functioning correctly; and the exposure, when applicable, of the instruments has not changed significantly.

-Note 1: Reference is made to the sections 5-8 of this Manual for the frequency intervals specified for the different types of WIGOS surface observing stations.
+Note 1: Reference is made to the sections 5-8 for the frequency intervals specified for the different types of WIGOS surface observing stations.

 Note 2: Detailed guidance on the inspection including the frequency is given in the Guide to Meteorological Instruments and Methods of Observation (WMO-No. 8), Part III, Chapter 1.